 If you’re still wrinkling your nose at the thought of small creek carp, all I can say is, GOOD.
 If more people believed me about how fun this creek is, I’d have way too much company on one of my favorite spots to spend a summer evening on the Palouse.

 Far and away, my favorite spot for this type of fishing is the area upstream and downstream of Escure Ranch.
 Accessible from a turnoff on Jordan Knott Road southwest of Ewan, Escure Ranch is also a trailhead for Towell Falls, and a good option for camping.
-The road in can be a bit dicey in wet conditions, and is rough even in the best conditions, but the reward is stunning prairie scenery, solitude, and miles of river access in a little-travelled corner of the Palouse.
-You will almost certainly have it all to yourself, and there are plenty of bass and carp in here to keep the open-minded angler occupied for days.
+The road in can be a bit dicey in wet conditions and is rough even in the best conditions, but the reward is stunning prairie scenery, solitude, and miles of river access in a little-traveled corner of the Palouse.
+You will almost certainly have it all to yourself, and there are plenty of trout, bass, and carp in here to keep the open-minded angler occupied for days.